-- Provide a genuine opportunity for the community to have input and an influence on decisions that are the subject of the engagement - Actively seek out and encourage contributions from people who may be affected by or interested in a decision - Provide relevant, timely and balanced information, including project funding sources (where available), so people can contribute in a meaningful way including clearly defining negotiable and non-negotiable elements of any subject of engagement and an explanation of why elements are non-negotiable - Provide a variety of appropriate and accessible ways for people to have their say and to speak honestly - Actively listen so that people's ideas and input assist in making the final decision - Consider the needs and interests of all people in the decision-making process - Inform the community about the final decision, and how their input was considered - Effectively record engagement plans, methodologies, community responses, outcomes and evaluations.
+- Provide a genuine opportunity for the community to have input and an influence on decisions that are the subject of the engagement. - Actively seek out and encourage contributions from people who may be affected by or interested in a decision. - Work with Traditional Owners and other First Nations people within our municipality in our community engagement processes, to ensure their voices and perspectives are heard, understood and respected. - Provide relevant, timely and balanced information, including project funding sources (where available), so people can contribute in a meaningful way including clearly defining negotiable and non-negotiable elements of any subject of engagement and an explanation of why elements are non-negotiable. - Provide a variety of appropriate and accessible ways for people to have their say and to speak honestly. - Actively listen so that people's ideas and input assist in making the final decision. - Consider the needs and interests of all people in the decision-making process. - Inform the community about the final decision, and how their input was considered. - Effectively record engagement plans, methodologies, community responses, outcomes and evaluations.